Tag: riads

 The Jardin Majorelle is a short walk away.

-I found Raid Laila fine for a couple of days but did miss the charm of a more relaxed, traditional, family run riad.
+Raid Laila was lovely for a couple of days, but I did miss the charm of a traditional family run riad inside the medina.

-The overall impression was that everything felt slightly clinical and lacked the laid-back, homely feel that Marrakech is known for.
+My overall impression was that everything felt slightly clinical and lacked the laid-back, homely feel that Marrakech is known for.

-However, if you’re looking for a complete break away from the excitement and sensory overload of the medina, Riad Laila may be perfect for you.
+However, if you’re looking for a complete break away from the excitement and sensory overload of the medina, Riad Laila is a good choice of accommodation.

-It is visually appealing and one of the nicest gardens boasting 840m2.
+It is visually appealing and has one of the nicest gardens boasting 840m2.

 They have a resident tortoise called Laila who loves you to feed her hibiscus flowers.

-The surrounding streets are very quiet, and so I preferred taking a taxi during the evening.
+The surrounding streets are very quiet, so I preferred taking a taxi to the main square in the evening.

 Riad Laila is at,